 There are actors which you perceive as negative and others that are supporting.
 Make sure you spend a great amount of time getting to know your positive actors.
 You will find that once you know your inner team, you can recognize the actor when they start talking.
 And you can decide actively whether you let them be on stage rather than endure their babble.

 Want to learn more?

-These tools will get you out of a negative spiral and find your way back into trust.
+These tools will get you out of a negative spiral and find your way back to trust.
 But instead of trying them all, choose the one which feels most appealing right now.
 Let go of expectations and see what happens.
 Do you want to learn even more powerful tools for a better life?
-Join Birgit’s free Facebook group Find your happy place and get ready to take your life to the next level with the free happiness challenge which will take place in January 2021!
+Join Birgit’s free Facebook group Find your happy place and get ready to take your life to the next level!